 Audit Committee.
 The audit committee operates pursuant to a charter approved by our board of directors.
 The charter sets forth the responsibilities of the audit committee.
 The primary function of the audit committee is to serve as an independent and objective party to assist the board of directors in fulfilling its responsibilities for overseeing and monitoring the quality and integrity of our financial statements, the adequacy of our system of internal controls, the review of the independence, qualifications and performance of our registered public accounting firm, and the performance of our internal audit function.
-The audit committee is presently composed of persons, including (Chairperson), and , all of whom are considered independent for purposes of the 1940 Act and the New York Stock Exchange corporate governance listing standards.
-Our board of directors has determined that is an "audit committee financial expert" as defined under Item 401 of Regulation S-K of the Securities Exchange Act of 1934. meets the current independence and experience requirements of Rule 10A-3 of the Securities Exchange Act of 1934 and, in addition, is not an "interested person" of the Company or of MCC Advisors as defined in Section 2(a)(19) of the 1940 Act.
+The audit committee is presently composed of three persons, including John E. Mack (Chairperson), Joseph Schmuckler and Karin Hirtler-Garvey, all of whom are considered independent for purposes of the 1940 Act and the New York Stock Exchange corporate governance listing standards.
+Our board of directors has determined that Karin Hirtler-Garvey and John E. Mack are "audit committee financial expert" as defined under Item 407 of Regulation S-K of the Securities Exchange Act of 1934.
+Each of the members of the audit committee meet the current independence and experience requirements of Rule 10A-3 of the Securities Exchange Act of 1934 and, in addition, is not an "interested person" of the Company or of MCC Advisors as defined in Section 2(a)(19) of the 1940 Act.

 Nominating and Corporate Governance Committee.
 The governance committee operates pursuant to a charter approved by our board of directors.
 The charter sets forth the responsibilities of the governance committee, including making nominations for the appointment or election of independent directors, retirement policies and personnel training policies and administering the provisions of the code of ethics applicable to the independent directors.
-The governance committee consists of (Chairperson), and , all of whom are considered independent for purposes of the 1940 Act and the New York Stock Exchange corporate governance listing standards.
+The governance committee consists of Karin Hirtler-Garvey (Chairperson), John E. Mack and Joseph Schmuckler, all of whom are considered independent for purposes of the 1940 Act and the New York Stock Exchange corporate governance listing standards.

 Compensation Committee.
 The compensation committee operates pursuant to a charter approved by our board of directors.
 The charter sets forth the responsibilities of the compensation committee, including overseeing our compensation policies generally, making recommendations to the board of directors with respect to our incentive compensation and equity-based plans that are subject to the approval of our board of directors, evaluating executive officer performance and reviewing our management succession plan, overseeing and setting compensation, if any, for our executive officers, and preparing the report on executive officer compensation, if applicable, that the Securities and Exchange Commission rules require to be included in our annual proxy statement.
-The compensation committee consists of (Chairperson), and , all of whom are considered independent for purposes of the 1940 Act and the New York Stock Exchange corporate governance listing standards.
+The compensation committee consists of Joseph Schmuckler (Chairperson), Karin Hirtler-Garvey and John E. Mack, all of whom are considered independent for purposes of the 1940 Act and the New York Stock Exchange corporate governance listing standards.